chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 ## Problem Statement | Background

 One of the primary goals of the DP is to allow users to upload their own files.
-These files consist of data sets.
+These files consist of datasets.
-These data sets can vary in size from a few MB to several GB.
+These datasets can vary in size from a few MB to several GB.
 Users can provide a shared link from their DropBox that is used to upload directly to S3.

 This specification does not cover the validation of the data or the process for a user to complete a submission.